End game nears on South Africa's strike-hit platinum belt

 A painful restructuring is considered likely after the dust clears from the strike, with job losses expected, especially around Amplats' struggling Rustenburg operations, which it has signalled it could sell or mothball.

 The sector's viability is also being shaken.
-Producers have lost over 15 billion rand (833.1 million pounds) to the strike so far, according to an industry website that gives a running tally (here).
+Producers have lost over 15 billion rand (833.1 million pounds) to the strike so far, according to an industry website that gives a running tally.

 (Editing by Stephen Powell)